Our Historic Commitment

 - Charles Chauveau Cook and Jane Eleanor Datcher become the first African Americans to graduate from Cornell after a four-year course of study.

-- George Washington Fields, a former slave, becomes the first African American graduate of Cornell Law School and one of the first law school graduates of color.
+- George Washington Fields, a former slave, becomes the first African American graduate of the department of Law at Cornell (now known as the Cornell Law School).
+Fields is one of three African American students to graduate from Cornell University that year.

 - Latin American students from Nicaragua, Puerto Rico, Honduras and Brazil create Alpha Zeta, a “foreigner’s fraternity.”